Brunnerne/CounterTerrorismBot/README.md

 Violations are logged and invalid messages deleted.
 Edits and deletions are also logged but the perpetrator must be dealt with "manually".

-Logs contain the violating message in triple-backticks to prevent inections and messages are sanitized before being logged (backticks removed and content truncated to at most 100 characters to avoid other reflection issues).
+Logs contain the violating message in triple-backticks to prevent injections and messages are sanitized before being logged (backticks removed and content truncated to at most 100 characters to avoid other reflection issues).

 ## Usage